San Diego Chapter

 Take advantage of this free Principal Financial Group event on Thursday, Oct.
 30, at the Rancho Bernardo Inn Golf Club.
 The event begins with CPE in the morning, golf in the afternoon and a reception at 5:30 p.m.
 Be sure to identify yourself as a CalCPA member when you RSVP to firstname.lastname@example.org for the event.
 Also, you must indicate whether you will attend then CPE only, or both the CPE and golf when you contact Rita.

 Our 18th Annual San Diego Tax & Accounting Institute, the region’s premier opportunity for tax professionals to hear the recent developments in federal, state and local tax and accounting issues, will be held Nov.
 19-21.
 Get timely updates on tax legislation and its impact on firms and clients.
 You’ll get to choose from several breakout sessions focused on tax or accounting, as well as participate in general sessions.
 Once again, Russ Sullivan will be our keynote speaker.

 Thank you to our Platinum sponsor:

-Want to help spread the word about CalCPA and the CPA profession?
-Applications will be accepted starting Oct.
-1 for the CalCPA Campus Ambassador Program.
+Help spread the word about CalCPA and the CPA profession—applications are being accepted for the CalCPA Campus Ambassador Program.
 Campus Ambassadors are students passionate about pursuing a career in accounting and becoming CPAs and will spend approximately 20 hours of work per semester focused on: